twse/random-stuff/FontCreator Data Files and Registry Keys.md

 ## Notes
 * The cursor will remain "Busy" when saving fonts while you do other stuff in the background.
-* All versions allows you to save all unaltered opened fonts from the menu (**File: Save All**) but not in the Standard toolbar.
+* All versions allows saving all unaltered opened fonts from the menu (**File: Save All**) but not in the Standard toolbar.
 In double-byte versions of Windows, the system may display a critical error saying "List index out of bounds (0)".
 Single-byte versions of Windows does nothing.
 * If you exit the program, it may create invalid font(s) and play the Critical Stop sound from the PC speakers.
 * The program displays the "Access violation" when closing after doing some operations – the font(s) may be invalid.
 * Any glyph stored in the clipboard will have either "Glyph Contours" or "Glyph Data".